 On our day trip, it was difficult to do more than just sample Duinrell’s 40 attractions.
 The weather was fine, so we missed out on Rick’s Fun factory indoor playground, for younger children.
 Our daughter did spend a lot of time on the indoor carousel, though.
 The ride itself was a beautifully reconstructed model from 1864, set next to a pancake restaurant, which sent out a Willy Wonka-esque smell of chocolate into the air of the large conservatory building.
 The ride went slowly enough for children to be able to climb on and off the horses themselves in safety; this would be a good place to spend a rainy afternoon with the papers, a coffee and pancakes while the kids played.

 There were also rides for older children, and adult thrill-seekers.
 Some, like the pirate ship and ferris wheel, allowed children under 1.2m if they were accompanied by adults.
-Others, like the brand-new Wild Wings, were just for taller people.
+Others, like Wild Wings, brand new at our visit in 2016, were just for taller people.

-The Tiki Pool is the largest indoor water slide complex in Benelux, with over 1km of slides.
+The Tiki Pool – or Tikibad, as it’s called by locals – is the largest indoor water slide complex in Benelux, with over 1km of slides.
 This was the only part of Duinrell that was busy on our visit.
 We entered towards the end of the day, after local school closing time, and the place was teeming with people shouting into the chlorine-infused air while bombing their way down the most fear-inducing slides.
 These included the pelican dive, with a vertical free-fall, and Blits and Flits, where you reach a speed of 60kmph.
-We took a wrong turn at the top of some steps and accidentally slid down Blits and Flits with our kids (6 and 4); when we hurtled out of the end, stunned and screaming (but also rather pleased with ourselves), we found a crowd of concerned-looking lifeguards at the bottom, who’d spotted us on the CCTV.
+We took a wrong turn at the top of some steps and accidentally slid down Blits and Flits with our kids (6 and 4); when we hurtled out of the end, stunned and screaming (but also rather pleased with ourselves), we found a crowd of concerned-looking lifeguards at the bottom, who’d spotted us on the CCTV, and gathered to give us a talking-to.
 They’re pretty strict on safety in the Tiki Pool, with armbands being compulsory for anyone under 1.2m.

 For younger children there’s an indoor lazy river, a toddler’s pool and mini slides.
 There’s also a deeper swimming area, with a wave machine, and a take-away area for snacks and drinks.